wp-shortcake/shortcake/README.md

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.

 ## Changelog ##

+### 0.7.2 (April 24, 2017) ###
+* Bugfix: Fix behavior in WordPress 4.7.4 where editing a shortcode would insert a new shortcode into the editor rather than updating the shortcode being edited.
+* Bugfix: The replacement used to escape precent (%) characters in attributes only replaced the first appearance
+* Bugfix: For select fields with multiple=true, allow multiple options to be selected by default
+* Added i18n for all strings in attachment field template
+* Added Finnish translation

 ### 0.7.1 (March 16, 2017) ###
 * Change shortcode formatting to add a space before the self-closing trailing slash.